Peoples' Democratic Party (Turkey): Legal prosecutions

-From September 2016 and forward the Turkish judiciary started submitting HDP supporters, staff and elected officials to anti-terrorism accusations.
-On the 20 May 2016 the Turkish Parliament voted in favor to enabling the lifting of MPs immunity, following which 54 of the 59 HDP MPs were prosecuted on terrorism-related charges.
+From September 2016 onward, the Turkish judiciary started submitting HDP supporters, staff and elected officials to anti-terrorism accusations.
+On the 20 May 2016, the Turkish Parliament voted in favor to enabling the lifting of MPs immunity, following which 54 of the 59 HDP MPs were prosecuted on terrorism-related charges.
 As of June 2017, more than 10 HDP representatives were under arrest, widely disturbing the HDP's ability to communicate and remain active in the political scene.
 On June 5, the Turkish interior ministry announced that 130 people who are outside the country while being suspected of militant links will lose their citizenship unless they return to Turkey within three months and meet government standards.
 Three of the suspects are HDP leaders: Faysal Sarıyıldız, Tuğba Hezer Öztürk, and Özdal Üçer.
-In March 2018 it was reported that 11'000 HDP members have been detained, of which more than 3000 have been arrested.
-Also in the days the local elections of March 2019 dozens of candidates for municipal councils were arrested over terror charges.
+In March 2018, it was reported that 11'000 HDP members have been detained, of which more than 3000 have been arrested.
+Also in the days the local elections of March 2019, dozens of candidates for municipal councils were arrested over terror charges.
 The Council of Europe reported, that after the elections were held, six elected mayors as well as dozens of elected members of the municipal council were not allowed to assume their posts for having been dismissed during the state of emergency following the attempted coup d'état in 2016.
 The HDP appealed to the court that they should be allowed to assume, but the constitutional court denied the request.
 The HDP reported that after the municipal elections in 2014, more than 90 elected mayors of the HDP ally Democratic Regions Party (DBP) have been dismissed and dozens of them have been arrested as well.
 In 2016, the Interior Ministry filed a criminal complaint about four HDP members, including former deputy Mülkiye Birtane, for making terror propaganda.